latte-central/latte-euroclojure-2016/script-long.md

 # Slide 5

+We can go very far with this apparently very simple language.
+A thesis made by Church the inventor of the lambda-calculus in the nineteen-forties: that every functions computable by a mechanical mean can be encoded in the pure lambda-calculus.

+ For example, you have several ways to make pairs in Clojure.
+Although this is not the simplest nor the most efficient way, you can use the pure lambda calculus to do so.
+Without going into the details, the `pair` function uses closures to record the two components of a pair, as well as a mean for accessing each of one of them.
+This is the role of the `fst` and `snd` functions.

+Note that this encoding is not very programmer-friendly, but the only important thing is that it works!

+We could go a long way with such encodings, but what I want to do now is to switch to a lambda-calculus suitable for doing mathematics.

+Timing: 2:00 (total 8:00)

+# Slide 6

 The kernel of the LaTTe library is also a lambda-calculus.
 The difference with pure lambda is that it is explicitly typed.
 It is in fact what logicians call a *type theory*.